Most pipelines are not pipelines. They are wish lists with stages attached.

 Are dead deals identified and removed, or is your pipeline inflated with ghosts?

-1. There is a defined threshold (days without activity) that triggers a stale deal review.
+- There is a defined inactivity threshold (e.g., 14 days with no logged activity) that triggers a stale deal review.

-2. Stale deals are reviewed weekly and either re-engaged with a documented plan or moved to closed-lost.
+- Stale deals are reviewed weekly and either re-engaged with a documented next step or moved to closed-lost.
+"Checking in" emails do not count as re-engagement.

-3. Pipeline coverage ratios are calculated after removing stale deals, not before.
+- Pipeline coverage ratios are calculated after removing stale and aged deals, not before.
+Inflated coverage is worse than low coverage because it hides the problem.

-4. Reps are not penalized for closing out dead deals — the incentive is accuracy, not volume.
+- Reps are not penalized for closing out dead deals.
+The incentive structure rewards pipeline accuracy, not pipeline volume.

-5. You can distinguish between "no response" stale deals and "slow procurement cycle" deals.
+- You can distinguish between "no response" stale deals (likely dead) and "slow procurement cycle" deals (alive but delayed) using activity data or tags.

 Your score: ___ / 25